jluningp/smlformat/README.md

 fun foo x = 10
 ```

-If an input fails to parse, SMLFormat cannot format it and will return the original file contents.
+If an input fails to parse, SMLFormat cannot format it and will return the original input.
 ```
 $ echo "val x" | smlformat
 val x